Retail Cannabis in Kamloops

 As a general rule, municipalities can regulate retail locations through their zoning bylaws and some aspects of retail operations through their business licensing bylaws.
 Issues pertaining to public consumption and personal growing may also fall within municipal jurisdiction.

 The extent of municipal governmental jurisdiction is determined by the Province and the authority granted in the Community Charter and the Local Government Act.
 Forthcoming provincial decisions may broaden or restrict the scope of what cities like Kamloops will be responsible for regulating at a local level.

-Municipal governments may also choose to support the Federal and Provincial governments with public education initiatives, and with the enforcement of certain rules and regulations concerning such matters as:
+Municipal governments may also choose to support the federal and provincial governments with public education initiatives and the enforcement of certain rules and regulations concerning such matters as:

 - New fire and building regulations